 Hampstead Quaker meeting has a joyful and active children’s meeting that includes children of all ages.

-The group meets on a weekly basis during the main Meeting for Worship (11am - 12pm).
-Each children’s meeting is led by an adult carer who receives training and support.
+The group meet every Sunday during the main Meeting for Worship 11am - 12noon.
+Each Children’s Meeting is led by an adult carer who receives training and support.
 All have their DBS certificates.
 Parents with children younger than 4 years old are asked to stay with their child and join in with the activities.
 The activities are full of fun and include discussions, stories, songs, art and drama.
 We also join in with all-age meetings, outdoor adventures and occasional romps through the nearby Heath.
 All the activities uphold Quakers values and we always end our children's meetings with a short period of quiet reflection before joining the final ten minutes of the main Quaker meeting.
-We have recently enjoyed occasional videoconference meetings that we have shared with Quaker children in Southern Africa (South Africa, Zimbabwe, Botswana, and Lesotho).
-For more details follow this link.

 Interested children and carers are welcome to join any Sunday at 11am at the meeting house.

 Contact Leonora Davies and Mary Clunes

 Young People's Meeting (ages 9-14)